 An eccentric and dogmatic inventor sells his house and takes his family to Central America to build a utopia in the middle of the jungle.
-Conflicts with his family, a local preacher and with nature are only small obstacles to his obsession.
-Based upon a Paul Theroux novel.Written by
+Conflicts with his family, a local preacher, and with nature are only small obstacles to his obsession.
+Based on the novel by Paul Theroux.Written by

 Keith Loh <firstname.lastname@example.org>